 Reduce Costs With Microsoft Azure Cloud Solution

-So how much money can you save?
+But how much money can you actually save?

 Cloud servers range from $30 to $200 per month—depending on your business’s needs—so the monthly cost averages out to be about the same as the initial cost of a server.
 However, physical servers require maintenance, which costs an average of $732 per year, according to ZDNet.

 On Premise Server Depreciation

-They will no longer be supported or patch updates available.
+This has happened many times in the past.
+Recently, Microsoft announced that they are ending support for many servers, like Microsoft 2008 SQL servers and Microsoft 2008 servers.
+They will no longer provide support for these servers or offer patch updates.
 Many companies are taking advantage of the opportunity to switch to cloud due to that announcement.

-Migrating to the cloud also eliminates the capital expenses you would pay for physical equipment.
+Migrating to the cloud eliminates the capital expenses you would pay for physical equipment.
 Microsoft Azure offers a variety of payment options so that you can select a plan that works best for you.
-You can choose a pay as you go model, or you can create a permanent reserve.
+You can choose a pay-as-you-go model, or you can create a permanent reserve.

 With a variety of options to choose from, you can optimize your server and storage needs so that you only pay for what you use.
-You are already accustomed to this model since it is the same easy model that utility companies use.
+You are already accustomed to this model, since it is the same easy model that utility companies use.

-MS Azure Cloud Offers a Variety of Options
+Microsoft Azure Cloud Offers a Variety of Options

-Platform as a service (PaaS) takes it a step further and includes the operating environment and application services.
+Platform as a service (PaaS) takes it a step further and includes operating and application services.
 Software as a service (SaaS) offers applications with more specific services, like email management, billing, and collaboration.

-435% Return On Investment
+435% Return on Your Investment

-You can also use IaaS to launch new initiatives more quickly, without having to deal with equipment problems.
+You can also use IaaS to launch new initiatives quickly, without having to deal with equipment problems.

 Like IaaS, PaaS is outsourced on the web.
 But PaaS is used specifically for developing customized, cloud-based applications.
-With PaaS, companies can develop, run, and manage these applications, without the need to build their own infrastructure.
+With PaaS, companies can develop, run, and manage applications, without the need to build their own infrastructure.

 SaaS is basically web-based software, allowing you to easily access cloud application services at a low cost.
 SaaS allows multiple users to access the same software, while still protecting the privacy of each individual user.

-MS Azure Cloud Services Come With Increased Flexibility and Scalability
+Microsoft Azure Cloud Services Come With Increased Flexibility and Scalability

 One of the greatest benefits the cloud offers is the option to easily upscale or downscale as your business changes.
 Business Insider reveals that 80% of in-house data centers have more server capacity than they need.
 With the cloud, you don’t have to worry about any storage going unused.